 In a large pan place the mixed fruit, sugar, butter, bicarbonate of soda and the water and bring to the boil.
 Simmer for 10 minutes and then take off the heat and cool for 15 minutes.

 Beat in the eggs.
-Sieve the flours, baking powder and mixed spice into the bowl.
-I add the cherries to the flour so that they get a good covering of flour in the process and this helps to stop them sinking to the bottom of the cake when cooking.
+Sieve the flours, baking powder and mixed spice into the boiled fruit.
+I add the cherries to the flour whilst I am sieving them so that they get a good covering of flour in the process and this helps to stop them sinking to the bottom of the cake when cooking.
 Add the cherries and mix well.

 Pour the mixture into the tin and either cook in an Aga in the way described in the introduction or in the preheated oven for 1¾ – 2 hours until a skewer comes out clean.
 Leave to cool in the tin for 15 minutes and then turn out onto a wire rack and leave to cool completely.